qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 But you can use entities to carry signals through a portal.
 For example, an item dispenser on one side and a hopper on the other side.

 Although it's possible to implement cross portal redstone and fluid when the portal is aligned with blocks, it would be very hard to implement.
 And cross-portal redstone machines won't be stable because of the chunk loading delay.

+About lighting: The nether portals by default has glowstone-level lighting.
+For custom portals, you can put lights behind the portal to make it looks seamless.